 Perhaps the most telling insight into the nature of Flemish narrative painting comes from one of the genre’s most severe critics, Sir Joshua Reynolds.
 In his Journal to Flanders and Holland (1781), he makes the following charges:

 “[Dutch and Flemish painters show people] engaged in their own peculiar occupations; working or drinking, playing or fighting.”

-For Reynolds, here is no proper narrative in such works: only representation, without any dimension of civic or moral virtue to improve the viewers’ understanding of the world.
+For Reynolds, there is no proper narrative in such works: only representation, without any dimension of civic or moral virtue to improve the viewers’ understanding of the world.

-Important people and important events are the only worthy subjects of art.
+Important people and important events, he implies, are the only worthy subjects of art.

-Such everyday responses to life comprise what the Flemish (and other) painters excel at: “the human position.”
+Such everyday responses to life comprise what the Flemish (and other) painters excel at: “the human condition.”

 Click the image or text below for a full view and discussion